oVirt/ovirt-site/source/uncategorized/kvm-forum-2013.html.md

 ### Presentations

-There are three oVirt talks in oVirt developer meeting:
+There are three oVirt talks in oVirt developer meeting, all taking place on Wednesday October 23 in the morning:

 *   The State of oVirt (Itamar Heim)
 *   oVirt hosted engine: the egg that hosts its parent chicken (Doron